nugentechnologies/NuQuant_Universal/README.md

   2. Once you press the `Update` button, a message will appear titled “Updating: Select Assay(s) to Delete”.
 Select `UnivPlus`.
 The *UnivPlus* line will turn gray, indicating it has been selected.
   3. Click `OK`.
   4. Another window will appear with the message *“The selected assay(s) will be deleted.
 Do you wish to proceed?”*  Click `Yes`.
   5. The “Updating firmware…” status bar will appear.
-After approximately 1 minute, the update will be complete and the NuGEN NuQuant app will have been removed.
+After approximately 1 minute, the update will be complete and the Tecan NuQuant app will have been removed.

 ### Uninstalling NuQuant from Qubit 3.0 and Qubit 4